About

 Title IV-E of the Social Security Act: How Does Funding CPS Really Work?Child Protective Services (CPS) often gets accused of profiting off children and Title IV-E of the Social Security Act is commonly used to explain how…but is it true?
 CPS denies it, but the real answer is…there is some truth to it.
 It’s complicated.
 Let’s go through exactly how it works: Title IV-E of the Social Security Act is a federal program administered by the United States Department of Health and Human Services (HHS) that provides funds to states, territories, and …February 9, 2023

 Anonymous Reporting of Child Abuse & Neglect: How Does it Differ from Confidential Reporting?All reports made to child abuse hotlines in the United States are confidential.
-Most states allow anonymous reports by legal statute- only 7 do not.
+Most states allow anonymous reports by legal statute- just seven do not specify and only two, Texas and California, explicitly forbid them by law..
 First of all, a confidential report is any report made to the child abuse hotline where the information about the source of the report is kept private or is on a need-to-know basis.
-This is to protect the source from retaliation for making the report.
-Anonymous reports are accepted by legal statute in most states …February 2, 2023
+This is to protect the source from retaliation for making …February 2, 2023

 The Minimum Standard of Care: What is it & How Does CPS Define it?The minimum standard of care in the context of Child Protective Services (CPS) involvement is the level of care that is considered to be adequate for a child at any given time.
 This standard is based on the child’s age, development, and needs.
 It is important to note that the minimum standard of care is not the same as the optimal level of care.
 The minimum standard of care is the level of care that is considered to be adequate …January 26, 2023